Mix-and-Match Dishes Are Creative and Fun

 - Pink and green go well together in spring and make an excellent color combination for an Easter dinner or lunch.
 On the first day of spring, I line my open hutch with pink and green dishes to celebrate the season.
 Pink and green seems to work well in summer too.

 - Green and brown are my dishware choices for fall, on the hutch or on the table: brown for the trunks of the trees and green for the last green of summer.

 - Green and cranberry look nice at Christmas, as green and red are a traditional Christmas combination.
 I like to use a white lace tablecloth because it reminds me of snow.

 - If all your green and cranberry transferware looks a bit much on one table, temper it with the addition of those plain white plates mentioned earlier.
 And let's face it, Christmas decorating is all a bit over the top, so why not go all the way and take it to the table!

 - Mix and match depression glass.
 I love Depression glass; it looks so pretty and delicate for a lunch or tea.
 Just like the rest of the collection, my Depression glass is a varied combination of colors, but mostly green and pink.
 I think that the pink and green Depression glass works well with other pink and green dishes.

 Buying an entire set of dishes can be quite expensive.
 You can center on a particular theme, such as:

-or various patterns in one color combination.
-That way, you can pick up items that you like for bargain prices at thrift stores, antique shops, discount stores like Ross or T J Maxx, and flea markers.
+Or you can choose various patterns in one color combination.
+That way, you can pick up items that you like for bargain prices at thrift stores, antique shops, discount stores like Ross or T J Maxx, and flea markets.